-As a busy mom, I have to keep quite a few plates spinning at once.
+I have to keep quite a few plates spinning at once, as I’m sure you do.
 The more I have written down, the less likely one of those plates crashes to the ground.
 I really don’t know what my life would be like without my simple household planner.

 Tips for Creating Your Own Household Management Binder

-Think about how simple/complex your system should be (some people need streamlined, some thrive on minute details).
+- Think about how simple/complex your system should be – some people need streamlined, for some, the more details the better.